labsyspharm/minerva_analysis-docker/README.md

 `docker run --rm -v [path where your data lies]:minerva_analysis/data a -p 8001:8001 -p 8002:8002 -p 8003:8003 -p 8000:8000 minerva_analysis`

 This command runs a docker container from the built image and forwards inner ports to outerports for importing, gater, scope2screen, and visinity.
-It also mounts your data folder  (here in []) to the inner container folder minerva_analysis/data, so that your data becomes available for imports (rw).
+It also bind-mounts your data folder  (here in []) to the inner container folder minerva_analysis/data, so that your data becomes available for imports (rw).

 ## Access the tool and importing data
 Open your browser (Chrome recommended) and navigate to `localhost:8000`.
 Click on import.
 You will find the mounted folder under minerva_analysis/data/.